Rhys Murphy: Club career

 On 7 July 2016, Murphy signed for National League club Forest Green Rovers for a nominal fee.
 His first goal for Forest Green came on 20 August 2016 in a 2–1 home win over York.
 He followed his first goal up by scoring twice in a 4–1 away victory over Maidstone United a week later on 27 August 2016.
 On 1 December 2016, Murphy joined Forest Green's divisional rivals York City on loan until 7 January 2017.
 On 31 January 2017, Murphy returned to League Two club Crawley Town on loan for the remainder of 2016–17.
 Five days later, Murphy made his Crawley return in a 2–1 home defeat against Stevenage, replacing Enzio Boldewijn with 12 minutes remaining.
 On 19 September 2017, Murphy joined National League side Torquay United on a three-month loan deal.
 He had his contract with Forest Green cancelled by mutual consent on 9 January 2018.

 Murphy signed for League One club Gillingham on 31 January 2018 on a short-term contract.

 Murphy signed for National League South club Chelmsford City on 11 July 2018.
 On 26 December 2018, Murphy scored his first hat-trick for the club in a 5–1 win against rivals Billericay Town.
 Murphy was released by Chelmsford at the end of the 2018–19 season, having been the club's top scorer with 28 goals in all competitions.

 Murphy signed for newly relegated National League club Yeovil Town on 26 June 2019 on a two-year contract.

 On 10 June 2021, after weeks of speculation, Murphy agreed a two-year deal to join recently relegated National League side Southend United, officially joining the club on 1 July 2021 upon the expiration of his Yeovil contract.

 In June 2023, Yeovil Town announced that Murphy was rejoining the club following the expiry of his contract at Southend United on 1 July 2023.

 In May 2024, Dorking Wanderers announced that Murphy would be joining the club following the expiry of his contract at Yeovil Town, after he rejected the offer of a new contract.
 On 14 May 2025, it was announced that Murphy would leave the club at the end of his contract in June.

 On 5 July 2025, following his release from Dorking Wanderers, Murphy agreed to join newly-promoted National League South side, Horsham.
+On 10 January 2026, Murphy scored 2 goals in a 3-2 victory over Leatherhead, helping Horsham to advance to the 5th round of the FA Trophy for the first time in the club’s history.
+In March 2026, he joined Southern League Premier Division South club Farnham Town on loan for the remainder of the season.

+Murphy made his debut for Isthmian League Premier side Whitehawk after joining at the start of the 2026-2027 season.